nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Targeted:** Pertaining to the specific targeting capabilities of nanoconjugates, especially in drug delivery.

-### Expanded Definition and Usage\nNanoconjugates are integral to modern therapeutic strategies, enabling the controlled release of drugs, targeted delivery to specific cells or tissues, and reduced systemic toxicity.
+### Expanded Definition and Usage:
+Nanoconjugates are integral to modern therapeutic strategies, enabling the controlled release of drugs, targeted delivery to specific cells or tissues, and reduced systemic toxicity.
 Their design often includes the use of targeting ligands that recognize specific cell surface markers, allowing for the precise delivery of chemotherapeutics or gene therapies directly to diseased cells.
 In diagnostic applications, nanoconjugates enhance imaging techniques by providing contrast agents that specifically localize to pathological areas, improving the accuracy and efficacy of diagnostic procedures.
 The versatility of nanoconjugates lies in their ability to be tailored for various biomedical applications, from treating chronic diseases to performing complex imaging tasks.